njayp/jobber/rfd.md

 * input validation/sanitization
 * automatically stop output streams when the job exits
-* use something like `fsnotify` to watch output files
 * have a linux user for each authn user, for resource limits and usage
 * ability to delete jobs
 * job isolation